-One aspect of this was the potential unintended consequence of the city's ordinance.
+Another critique was the potential unintended consequence of the city's ordinance.
 The rule was a positive contribution municipally, regionally, and at the state level, but what effect might it have globally?
-If San Francisco's ordinance reduces demand for hazardous chemicals locally, it's reasonable to assume that the suppliers of these chemicals would seek new markets in areas with weaker governance and enforcement.
-This might mean that San Francisco has outsourced rather than solved its problem.
+If San Francisco's ordinance reduces demand for hazardous chemicals locally, is it reasonable to assume that the suppliers of these chemicals may seek new markets in areas with weaker governance and enforcement?
+If so, this might mean that San Francisco has simply outsourced rather than solved its problem.

-Lastly, because San Francisco has an especially conducive environment for initiatives such as this one, some conference participants doubted whether it could serve as a model for other cities.
+Lastly, because San Francisco has an especially conducive environment for initiatives such as the one discussed, some conference participants doubted whether the San Francisco model could even serve other cities well.
 The city succeeded not only because of the policy itself, and the Department of the Environment, but also because of the strong support for pro-environmental policies from residents, civil society and businesses.
 These broader cultural factors are unlikely to be transferrable, and the city's relative wealth certainly makes policy goals more achievable.
-Yet, though the broader culture may not be portable, the institutional culture of the Department of Environment that embraces collaboration, permeability, and long-term capacity building could certainly be a model for institutions in other environs striving to begin sustainability transitions.
+While a valid concern about it, this case study remains an impressive illustration of the "aspirational" state; that is, of a place that has developed a political culture capable of functionally addressing sustainability problems.
+Though the broader culture may not be portable, the institutional culture of the Department of Environment that embraces collaboration, permeability, and long-term capacity building could certainly be a model for institutions in other environs striving to begin sustainability transitions.